Below are examples of course level assessments across the curriculum.

 Action Plans—For the trip to UC Davis, students didn’t achieve the benchmark even though generally they felt more confident about applying to a UC after the field trip.
 Thus, counselors are considering whether the benchmark is reasonable given the field trip’s experiential nature, and will look into whether they survey instrument itself needs to be revised to reflect the field trip’s intent.
 Secondly, for the other activities, counselors noted some incongruencies between students’ responses to the Likert scale survey questions and their open-ended responses.
 So they will revise the Likert scales to start with strongly disagree (1) and end with strongly agree (5).

-The TRiO Program
+The TRIO Program

 Assessments—Most of the TRIO PSLOs align with what is requested for federal reporting purposes, such as persistence, academic standing, and graduation/ transfer.
 As such, the TRIO director is able to draw from the Blumen database for both assessment and federal reporting purposes.
 Also helpful are the definitions for the criteria that are consistent with the Office of Education.